Take a fresh look at your lifestyle.

 4. Register and apply for your desired program

-After you have made all these researches and decided on what program you want, it is now time to apply.
-Generally applying for foreign exchange programs are not difficult.
-Most student exchange programs require basic information like name, sex, desired country, age, address, phone number, email, and nearest international airport.
+After you have done all this research and decided on what program you want, it is now time to apply.
+Generally, applying for foreign exchange programs is not difficult.
+Most student exchange programs require basic information like name, sex, desired country, age, address, phone number, email, and the nearest international airport.
 There may also be a deadline for your submission.
-There are usually two semesters; a Fall semester and a Spring semester.
-The deadline for application for the Fall semester is usually April while for the Spring Semester, it is usually October.
-Information on an exchange programme can always be found on the programme’s website or social media pages.
+There are usually two semesters: a fall semester and a spring semester.
+The deadline for applications for the fall semester is usually April, while for the spring semester, it is usually October.
+Information on an exchange program can always be found on the program’s website or social media pages.

 5. You need to provide language proficiency scores